 Of all the joints, our knees are arguably the ones most likely to feel pain.
 Lots of injuries can cause knee pain.
-Car accidents, falls and sports accidents are some of the most common causes of knee injuries, like fractures, torn ligaments and sprains.
-Even though it’s never fun to experience knee pain, when it follows an injury, at least you have a pretty good idea what’s causing your discomfort.
+Car accidents fall and sports accidents are some of the most common causes of knee injuries, like fractures, torn ligaments, and sprains.
+Even though it’s never fun to experience knee pain, when it follows an injury, at least you have a pretty good idea of what’s causing your discomfort.
 And that can make it a little easier to seek and receive proper treatment.

 Sometimes though, knee pain occurs without a preceding injury.
 In those cases, it can be tempting to ignore the pain at first to see if it subsides on its own.
 The problem is, even though you might not have had an accident, the issue causing your pain can still be serious.
 And delaying care can wind up prolonging your symptoms and even making them worse.

 Most knee pain that’s not related to a direct injury involves the connective tissues (ligaments and tendons) or cartilage.